-In the first few weeks of class, you will sign up for an EBP that you will research and present to class.
+For this assignment, you will sign up for an EBP that you will research and present to class.
 First, you will find and read research articles on your EBP, formulate a list of additional resources, and complete any online modules.
 After conducting research on your EBP, you will create a 10-15 minute presentation for the class.
 You will share in an engaging format key information, an example that you created, and additional resources on the EBP on the assigned class session.
-Finally, you will implement two different EBPs and reflect on their effectiveness.